-Yes No Does your institution allow students to postpone enradmission? ollment after X If yes, maximum period of postponement: Deferral is granted only for a full academic year, from one fall semester to the very next fall semester.
-A deferral is official of when you are notified that the Office of University Undergrade Admissions has granted your request. erral is official only
+Yes No Does your institution allow students to postpone enradmission? ollment after X If yes, maximum period of postponement: !
+Deferral is granted only semester to the very no when you are notified t Admissions has grante ext fall semester.
+A defe hat the Office of Univer erral is official only